Schizophrenia Psychosis: Understanding The Symptoms And Coping

 Etiology

 The definitive causes of schizophrenia and other psychotic disorders remain unclear, but scientists believe a combination of factors may contribute.
-However, individuals exposed to risk factors for psychosis may not develop it, and one does not have to have any risk factors to be diagnosed with schizophrenia.
+However, individuals exposed to risk factors for psychosis may not develop the condition, and one does not have to have any risk factors to be diagnosed with schizophrenia.
 Below are a few factors that may increase the risk of developing schizophrenia and psychosis.

 Genetics